 CINECRAFT PRODUCTIONS, INC. is a film studio based in Cleveland.
-It was one among hundreds of film studios created during the middle decades of the twentieth century, specializing in producing non-theatrical, industrial, commercial, business, and sponsored films.
-It was founded in 1939 by Betty and Ray Culley.
+It was one among hundreds of film studios created during the middle decades of the twentieth century, specializing in producing non-theatrical, industrial, commercial, business, and SPONSORED FILMS.
 In Cleveland alone, there were at least 13 sponsored film studios.

 Born in Norwalk, Ohio, Ray Culley (1904-1983) began his film career as an actor in Hollywood in 1931.
 He quickly moved to work behind the camera.
 The Internet Movie Database lists him as a production manager, assistant director, or second unit director for 23 movies in the 1931-1937 period.
 In 1937 he relocated to Cleveland to direct five General Electric films for Cleveland-based Tri-State Motion Pictures.
 Shortly after, Betty and Ray married and started Cinecraft.

 The Culleys first ran Cinecraft out of a rental space in the Card Building at 118 St. Clair Ave. in Cleveland.
 Stationery and business documents for the studio used the slogan "Sound Business Pictures in Natural Color" and mention Betty and Ray's Hollywood and New York connections.

 In 1947, the Culleys bought the Chamber of Industries building at 2515 Franklin Blvd.
 By the end of the year, the studio was operating from this new location.